ebarcott-aerospike/kubernetes-operator/docs/Create-Aerospike-cluster.md

 ## Create Secrets

-Next, create Secrets to set up features like Aerospike authentication, TLS, and the cluster admin password.
+Next, create Secrets to set up features like the license file (`features.conf`), Aerospike authentication, TLS, and the cluster admin password.
 See the [Manage TLS Certificates](Manage-TLS-Certificates.md) section for more details.

 The example `config/samples/secrets` directory includes a collection of example TLS certificates, security credentials, and more.
 Apply these files as a Kubernetes Secret: